 Sex therapy isn’t just for broken relationships.
 It’s for couples who want to feel close again in bed and beyond.

-If your sex life has faded, you’re not alone, and it doesn’t mean your relationship is broken.
+If your sex life has faded, it doesn’t mean your relationship is broken.
 It means life has happened.
 Stress, silence, exhaustion, emotional walls… they can all chip away at desire without you realising it.

 But passion isn’t gone forever.
 With honest conversations, small acts of touch, and a willingness to reconnect without pressure, you can bring sex back not as a duty, but as something you both enjoy again.